 You may submit it as an attachment to the LSAC online application or OSU online application, or mail it to the Moritz LL.M.
 Office (address below), or scan and email it to email@example.com.
 Remember, this is an opportunity to give us additional insight into what you will contribute to both the LL.M. class and the Moritz community.

 Your personal statement is especially valuable to the LL.M.
 Admissions Committee.
 It should provide a thoughtful reflection on your reasons for seeking an LL.M. in the United States and on your longer-term career and personal goals.

 Please address the following questions in your personal statement:

-You may submit the personal statement as an attachment to the LSAC online application, or mail it to the Moritz LL.M.
-Office (address below), or scan and email it to email@example.com.
+You may submit the personal statement as an attachment to the LSAC online application or OSU online application, or mail it to the Moritz LL.M.
+Office (address below), or scan and email it to firstname.lastname@example.org.

 The Ohio State University Moritz College of Law has been an innovative academic environment from the time law classes were first held in 1891 with 33 students, including one woman, to the launch of an LL.M. program for foreign lawyers in 2007.
 It is an integral part of one of the world’s great educational institutions.
 As a consistently top-ranked law school in the state of Ohio, the Moritz College of Law has grown into one of the nation’s pre-eminent public law schools and one of the most respected law schools in the world.

 A collegial community of approximately 570 students and more than 50 faculty members, Moritz is known for its rigorous academic program, the pioneering research of its world-class faculty, a deep commitment to teaching and professional training, and the development of future leaders.